yacut/brackets-nodejs-integration/README.md

 Currently **Brackets - NodeJS integration** supports these features (this list may be incomplete as we add new features regularly):

-- Run multiple nodejs processes inside editor with console output
+- Run multiple nodejs processes inside editor with console output (actual limit is only 5 processes, because brackets connections limitation)
 - Run mocha test inside editor with tree view results
 - Open file via mouse click from error stack
 - Show Actual/Expected difference for mocha test